double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 - Provides a **hardware abstraction layer (HAL)** for Raspberry Pi / CM5-based deployments.
 - Exposes GPIO, I²C, SPI, and CAN interfaces through a unified internal API.
 - Bridges Core message surfaces to physical drivers with deterministic scheduling for steering and section loops.
-- Serves as the **reference hardware I/O stack** for embedded Nexus builds, keeping Core and AgIO logic OS-neutral.
+- Serves as the **reference hardware I/O stack** for embedded AgOpenNext builds, keeping Core and AgIO logic OS-neutral.

 ---